wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/create-analysis.md

 ![Meeting exclusions](../media/meeting-exclusions.png)

-Workplace Analytics has a default meeting exclusion rule which excludes meetings with only one attendee, meetings longer than eight hours, meetings with 250 or more participants, and canceled meetings.
+Workplace Analytics has a default meeting exclusion rule that excludes meetings with only one attendee, meetings longer than eight hours, meetings with 250 or more participants, and canceled meetings.
 This rule is used if no other meeting exclusion is selected.

 With attendee exclusions, you can: